INTRODUCTION

 Montgomery County Public Schools (MCPS)

-• Funding for MCPS' Countywide infrastructure and systemic projects including Heating, Ventilation and Air Conditioning (HVAC), Roof Replacement, Planned Lifecycle Asset Replacement (PLAR), ADA Compliance, and Emergency Replacement of Major Building Components.
+- Continue to support funding for MCPS's Countywide infrastructure and systemic projects such as Heating, Ventilation and Air Conditioning (HVAC), Roof Replacement, Planned Lifecycle Asset Replacement (PLAR), ADA Compliance, Emergency Replacement of Major Building Components, as well as others.

-• Beginning of Phase II of the Germantown Student Affairs Building Renovation and Addition.
+- Recommend funding the Germantown Student Affairs Building Renovation and Addition beginning in FY31.

-• Increase in funding for the Collegewide Library Renovations to take advantage of State allowed escalation and mitigate inflationary costs.
+- Enhance funding for the Collegewide Library Renovations to take advantage of State-allowed escalation and mitigate inflationary costs.

-• Addition of major construction costs for the Germantown Student Services Center in FY29.
+- Continue construction funding for the Germantown Student Services Center.

 Public Libraries

-• Continued implementation of a 21st Century Library Enhancements project that will allow Public Libraries to respond to customer demands and library trends that require changes in the equipment and related furnishings of library buildings.
+- Continue implementation of the 21st Century Library Enhancements project that will allow Public Libraries to respond to customer demands and library trends that require changes in the equipment and related furnishings of library buildings.

 Health and Human Services

-• Programs for four High School Wellness Centers, providing physical, mental health, and positive youth development services, and three new model centers supporting mental health and youth development services.
+- Include funding for High School Wellness Centers providing somatic, mental health, and positive youth development services, and Connections to Wellness Centers supporting mental health and positive youth development services.

-• Enhance funding for Linkages to Learning (LTL) sites at Twinbrook Elementary School, Whetstone Elementary School, and Eastern Middle School.
+- Maintain funding for Linkages to Learning sites at Eastern Middle School and two future schools.

 Recreation

-• Funding for design and construction of a new Western County Recreation Center to serve the Town of Poolesville and neighboring communities in Western Montgomery County.
+- Program funds for design and construction of the Western County Recreation Center to serve the Town of Poolesville and the neighboring communities in Western Montgomery County.

-• Addition of funds to the Recreation Facilities Refurbishment projects to ensure that all indoor pools, outdoor pools, and recreation center facilities are refurbished through repair or replacement of facility components.
+- Bolster funding for the Recreation Facilities Refurbishment projects to ensure that indoor pools, outdoor pools, and recreation center facilities are refurbished through repair or replacement of facility components.

-• Program construction funding for the Swimming Pools Slide Replacement project to ensure the safe pool operations.
+- Enhance funding to the Swimming Pools Slide Replacement project to ensure safe pool operations.

-• Recommend funding for a new Recreation Asset Replacement project to replace assets such as bleachers, kitchens, marquees, and partitions to ensure recreational assets are maintained.
+- Boost funding to the Recreation Asset Replacement project to replace assets such as bleachers, kitchens, marquees, and partitions to ensure recreational assets are maintained.

 EASIER COMMUTES